@OverheardCelebs Is Your New Favorite Instagram Account

 There's a lot of important shit to focus on and energize around right now — but it's okay to take some downtime, too.
 And pretty much the only good distraction in 2020 is reading weird, ultimately harmless rumors about celebrities on social media.
 (Thank you, Chris Evans.)

-Co-created by pop culture and social media powerhouses Emma Diamond (@CommentsByCelebs) and Jesse Margolis (@OverheadLA), brand new account @OverheardCelebs launches today with a soothing barrage of celebrity encounter stories submitted by followers and friends.
+Co-created by pop culture and social media powerhouses Emma Diamond and Julie Kramer (of @CommentsByCelebs) and Jesse Margolis (of @OverheadLA), brand new account @OverheardCelebs launches today with a soothing barrage of celebrity encounter stories submitted by followers and friends.
 We're not talking TMZ-style cheating rumors, here.
 Instead, you're more likely to find out what Harry Styles orders at his local coffee shop.

 "We are branding it as almost an anti-gossip journal, as we're not looking to have the typical 'gotcha' encounters frequently reported on," Diamond tells PAPER.
 "We're aiming for funny, random, lighthearted or feel good interactions that would typically never make it to the public sphere."
 Both admins hope to cultivate a "feel good vibe."